 The Fasano Rio is the most stylish hotel in Rio.
 Set on Ipanema beach front and designed by Phillipe Starck, this is a stunning property.
 The Fasano brings an air of understated cool and luxury that has been somewhat lacking in some of the other beach-front hotels in Rio.
 The rooms are immaculately decorated with a combination of period pieces, original artwork and chic-modern style.
 We recommend the Deluxe sea view category or above.
 Each has a private balcony with views out to sea and king size beds with Egyptian cotton sheets and goose down pillows.
 For that extra touch of luxury and pampering, there is also butler service.
 The facilities include an excellent bar, perhaps the city’s best seafood restaurant and a stunning rooftop infinity pool.

 Set in the charming old colonial neighbourhood of Santa Teresa this hotel offers a different approach to the Rio experience away from the high rise beach hotels.
 The location up on the hill offers a great viewpoint from which to admire the city and an oasis of calm in which to relax.
 The hotel has full spa facilities, beautifully decorated rooms and great pool area.
 Formally a colonial farm house the building has been carefully restored and converted with its history in mind and a light modern touch; using old woods and natural fabric but cut with clean modern lines.
 Rooms are also equipped with all modern comforts that you would expect in a contemporary luxury hotel.

-Flight from Rio to Iguassu
+Flight to Iguassu Falls